mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 Don't be mistaken!
 Asking good questions is hard work!
 You have to be present, you have to listen, you have to reflect.
-It help to take mental notes while you're talking to someone.
+It helps to take mental notes while you're talking to someone.
 After a while, you will get better at spotting the patterns.

 Asking **good** questions is a skill that can be learned and improved upon.
 Asking **more** questions can't hurt along the way.

-How Do You Ask Good Questions?
+So, how Do You Ask Good Questions?